In this article I will be reviewing the 19 Jump Starters that I tested thoroughly to find out the Best Jump Starter for your vehicle.

 These are the other jump starters I tested to see if they are up to the manufacturer’s claims.
 You can read my detailed review down bellow to find out if a specific jump starter meet your needs.

-This jump starter from Tacklife claims to jump-start vehicles with engine sizes up to 7L for gasoline and 5.5L for diesel.
-This jump starter came in with a 51% charge so I topped it off before testing it.
-Just make sure you switch the jump starter on before you charge it.
-Don’t ask me how I know this.
+This jump starter from NEXPOW claims to jump-start vehicles with engine sizes up to 7L for gasoline and 5.5L for diesel.
+This jump starter came in with a 51% charge, so I topped it off before testing it.

-In my real-world testing, it was able to jump-start a 4.6L V8 gasoline engine just fine.
-I also tested this jump-started with a bigger 5.7L gasoline engine and it took a couple of tries but fired right up.
+In my real-world testing (on a vehicle with a weak battery), this jump starter was able to jump-start a 4.6L V8 gasoline engine just fine.
+I also tested this jump-started with a bigger 5.7L gasoline engine, and it took a couple of tries but fired right up.

-I think the 7L claims are a bit too high, or for a vehicle with a weak battery but not a completely dead one.
-After 4 jump-start tests, the battery came down to 60% from a full charge.
-It can easily provide around 7ish jump-starts on a full charge.
+I think the 7L claims are a bit too high.
+After 4 jump-start tests, the battery came down to less than 50% from a full charge.
+It can provide around 6ish jump-starts when fully charged.

 This jump starter is built solid and has a nice weight to it.
-There is a bright display that tells the remaining charge on the jump starter so you won’t have to guess by looking at indicator LEDs.
-Clamps on this unit are made from metal with plastic outer casing to protect it from shorting itself out.
+4 LEDs indicate the remaining charge on the jump starter.
+Clamps on this unit are made from plastic.
+In my testing, the clamps proved to be stronger than I expected.

-The jump starter has the usual safety features like short circuit and reverse polarity protection.
+The jump starter has the usual safety features like short circuits and reverse-polarity protection.
 In my testing, it gave an error when connected to the battery in the opposite order.
-If there is a green light on the jumper cables, it means you have connected it the proper way and you are good to jump your car.
+If there is a green light on the jumper cables, it means you have connected it the proper way, and you are good to jump your car.

-For $80 and a 2-year warranty, I think this is a good deal.
-And the customer service is also very helpful and responsive.
+For $48 on Amazon and a 2-year warranty, I think this is a good deal.
+And the customer service is also helpful and responsive.

 This jump starter is built very solid and feels quality in the hands.
 This jump starter from DBPOWER claims to jump-start your vehicles with engine sizes of up to 6.5L for gas and 5.2L for diesel.